-Sophomore forward Alex Carpenter had a hat trick and two assists for the Eagles
+Sophomore forward Alex Carpenter nets hat trick and adds two assists for Eagles

 BOSTON - Junior Marie-Philip Poulin extended her point streak to nine games, but the No. 3 Boston University women's ice hockey team dropped a 7-1 decision to No. 8 Boston College on Wednesday night at Walter Brown Arena.

 BU (7-2-0, 3-1-0 WHEA) looked to have some momentum after scoring a late second-period goal, but BC (3-3-0, 2-2-0 WHEA) relied on a hat trick and two assists from Alex Carpenter and four assists from Blake Bolden to secure the victory.

 Poulin finished October as the league leader in points (16) and assists (12).
 She notched her fourth goal of the year with assists credited to sophomore Shannon Stoneburgh (1) and freshman Sarah Lefort (2).

 The Eagles struck first at the 4:47 mark of the opening frame when Bolden grabbed the puck in her own end and found Taylor Wasylk with a zone-to-zone pass.
 The junior forward skated in alone on junior goaltender Kerrin Sperry (28 saves) and had her first shot stopped before she deposited the rebound.